-No raw tobaccos in Luckies -that's why they're so mild W/E buy the finest, the very finest tobaccos in all the worldbut that does not explain why folks everywhere regard Lucky Strike as the mildest cigarette.
-The fact is, we never overlook the truth that "Nature in the Raw is Seldom Mild"-so these fine tobaccos, after proper aging and mellowing, are then given the benefit of that Lucky Strike purifying process, described by the words - "It's toasted".
-That's why folks in every city, town and hamlet say that Luckies are such mild cigarettes.
-SORGHUM AIDS CORNBELTMEN IN DEPRESSION LINCOLN, Neb., Nov.
-10 .- The depression has brought about the revial of one of the cornbelt's most flourishing pioneer industries that of making sorghum on the farm.
-Faced with the problem of reducing the grocery bills as much as possible in view of low farm produce and grain prices, the farmers have turned to their fields of tall sorghum cane as one method of making Sorghum mills that were stored in the hayloft many years ago when the manufactured syrups came on the market, have been taken apart cleaned and put to work.
-F. Grimm urged farmers who lived about him to plant fields of sorghum cane which he promised to convert into syrup on shares.
-Grimm now is operating his old sorghum mill, converting tons of cane into sorghum for his neighbors keeping his share and selling it.
-And farmers wives are helping find a way to use up the surplus sorghum by canning many fruits with it rather than buying sugar.
+Nobel Foundation, invested chiefly in Swedish securities, now BANCROFT, Neb., Nov.
+10. - valuables lost by bat Chester Graff, farmer, filled his during the summer.
+SORGHUM AIDS LINGOLN, Neb., Nov.
+10.-The deression has brought about the revial of one of the cornbelt's most lourishing pioneer industries that f making sorghum on the farm.
+Paced with the problem of reducing the grocery bills as much as possible in view of low farm produce and grain prices, the farmers have turned to their fields of tall sorghum care as one method of making as one method of making Sorghum mills that were stored in ne hayloft many years ago when anufactured syrups came on the market, have been taken apart, cleaned and put to work.
+Grimm urged farmers who lived about him to plant fields of sorghum cane which he promised convert into syrup on shares.
+Grimm now is operating his old sorghum mill, converting tons of cane into sorghum for his neighbors, keeping his share and selling it.
+And farmers wives are helping find a way to use up the surplus orghum by canning many fruits with it rather than buying sugar.
 Jess Drum and John Withers, near Stella, probably are the state's presorghum makers.
 Drum's father was an expert sorghum maker years ago, and the son is keeping up the reputation.
 They are using a sorghum mill that has been at work since 1862.
 And here's how they make their sor- Juice is crushed from the stalks of cane by a horse power mill.
-Then the juice is run into long, flat pans and heated over an out-door furnace.
-The juice is boiled until a rich, golden brown sorghum is produced.
-Seventy gallons of cane juice will make 11 gallons of good sorghum, Drum FRANCE READY TO SHIP U.S.
+Then the juice is run into long, flat pans and heated over an out-door furnace. juice is boiled until a rich, gold-11 gallons of good sorghum, Drum FRANCE READY TO SHIP U.S.

-francs to encourage Americans and meeting which they attend.
-This "champagne war fund" has platform as is been given by the French ministry of agriculture to the champaign de- 18 Months Limit drawback that this year's wine pro-duction falls considerably below the among the many other subjects to country's needs.
+PARIS, Nov.
+10. - French winefrancs to encourage Americans and been given by the French ministry | Agriculture, J. E. McDonald. of agriculture to the champaign defense committee.
+It will be used not 18 Months Limit drawback that this year's wine pro- various varieties?
+That will be duction falls considerably below the among the many other subjects to country's needs.
 Of the 5,000,000 be exhausted.
-Two days chuck full hectolitres normally required the of useful pecan information.
+Two days chuck full vestment-Phone 80. hectolitres normally required the of useful pecan information.
 Don't crop this year will lack at least 1,- miss it.
 000,000 hectolitres.
-Nevertheless the short crop will jump the price of millions of gallons of wines now in

-Growers Rejoicing formal announcement by the ministry of agriculture that 1932 has been a good champagne year.
-Although the quantity of this wine will be relatively small its marked excellence will tend to bolster the mar- According to M. Henriot one o the largest champagne vinters in the Rheims district, "what good wine is bottled by the big firms this year will be of very high quality but small in quantity Ways and means of expending the million-franc champagne fund to explain the good vintages of champagne wines to the new generation of American and other supposedly untutored imbibers are to be discussed this month at a meeting of the champagne defense com mittee in Rheims.
+Nevertheless the short crop will jump the price of millions of gallons of wines now in storage.
+Growers Rejoicing cular cause for rejoicing in the formal announcement by the ministry of agriculture that 1932 has been a good champagne year.
+Although the quantity of this wine will be relatively small its marked excellence will tend to bolster the mar-According to M. Henriot one of the largest champagne vinters in the Rheims district, "what good wine is bottled by the big firms this year will be of very high quality but small Ways and means of expending the million-franc champagne fund to explain the good vintages of champagne wines to the new generation of American and other sup-posedly untutored imbibers are to be discussed this month at a meeting of the champagne defense committee in Rheims.
 Daily News and American and Roundup want ads are a good investment - Phone 80

-X-RAY
+X-RAY PICTURES

 CAN BE

 INCHES

 THICK!